By Geoff Kimmerly

 Calhoun Christian’s Andrew Eckhart capped his career with a record book entry as well this winter.
 The 6-foot-5 senior blocked 115 shots over 21 games.

 Junior Erin Kloostra and senior Kelli Bailey helped Grand Rapids Forest Hills United reach the Division 1 Regional Semifinals this spring with record book-level scoring.
 Kloostra, a student at Forest Hills Eastern, set an MHSAA record with 99 assists (including 10 in a game against DeWitt) and finished with 134 total points.
 Bailey scored 53 goals this season.
-Bailey’s 54 goals and Kloostra’s 61 goals, 84 points and 145 points in 2017 also were added to the record listings.
+Bailey’s 54 goals and Kloostra’s 61 goals, 84 assists and 145 points in 2017 also were added to the record listings.
 Grand Rapids Forest Hills United as a team scored 346 goals in 2017 and 253 this season.
 Bailey, from Forest Hills Central, will continue her career at Kent State University.

 Rochester Adams junior Elexi Boladian netted eight goals in a 14-4 win over Royal Oak on May 7.
 She’s one of only 19 players to score at least eight in a game.